Eldress Mary Ella Briggs

 Ella was named caretaker of the girls and became a sister devoted to the spiritual development of young people.
 Once when she was away from Enfield, she wrote a letter back home that captures the tenor of her love and her mentoring style:

-My Dear Girls
+My Dear Girls one and all old and young

 I shall not be with you in body Sat. evening as usual but you may depend my spirit is not far away.
 Thought travels quickly, and I shall be in your midst hoping that the moments you spend together will be well spent.
 That the beautiful pieces you sing will awaken a love for purity and truthfulness; as you know they have been first sung by those who have traveled the way before you.